bluepayment-plugin/magento-2.x-plugin/AUTOPAY.md

 2. For `setShippingMethod` you should make reverse-mapping of aforementioned.

 ## Hidden mode
-AutoPay Checkout can be used in hidden mode.
+Autopay Checkout can be used in hidden mode.
 It means that customer will not see any button or link to APC without added GET parameter `?test_autopay` to URL.
 It's working also with Full Page Cache - due to different GET parameters.